 These places resemble paradise on earth, as the snow-capped Himalayas provide the ideal panoramic view for photograph, trekking and hiking.
 Apart from this, you can also make a tour to Himachal Pradesh and Punjab for family holidays and for ideal honeymoon experience.

 Visit Kulu, Manali and Dalhousie for skiing in winter:

 Kulu, Chamba, Khajjiar, Manali and Leh-Ladakh are all connected by motorable roadways which make it easier to commute from one place to another.
 For an ideal Kashmir and Leh-Ladakh tour, you need to keep at least 15 days in hand.
 You can choose from specific packages based on the locales:

-these include the jungle safari packages, the honeymoon river rafting, boating and fun activities, the hiking and trekking packages, and those that exclusively house migratory birds and wild animals.
+these include the India wildlife tour packages, the honeymoon river rafting, boating and fun activities, the hiking and trekking packages, and those that exclusively house migratory birds and wild animals.
 All these places have a well-connected airport, like the Bhuntar airport which is just 50 km from Manali.